-In the March 7 SL News Brief, we covered the two main components of the Program Integrity Assurance (PIA) review process - Initial Review and Final Review.
-The Services Review is part of the Initial Review process.
-Below we cover the Services Review in more detail.
+In the March 13 SL News Brief, we covered the two main components of the Program Integrity Assurance (PIA) review process - Initial Review and Final Review.
+Because the PIA questions about services asked during Initial Review may seem confusing, we are covering this area in more detail.